jangler/faunatone/docs/commands.md

 ## Insert

-**Note...** - Insert a melodic note on event at a specified absolute MIDI pitch.
+**Note...** - Insert a melodic note on event at an interval relative to the root pitch.
 Keymaps are a more convenient way to insert notes, but this command allows you to use notes outside the current keymap.

 **Drum note...** - Insert a percussion note on event at a specified absolute